MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-debug-managed-memory-dump.md

     > [!NOTE]
     > The "DoSomething()" method that contains a WaitHandle.WaitOne method, which is blocking the current thread pool thread until it receives a signal.

-   To improve the apps responsiveness it is important to remove blocking synchronous code from all asynchronous contexts.
+   To improve the apps responsiveness, it is important to remove blocking synchronous code from all asynchronous contexts.

    ![Analyze decompiled code](../debugger/media/diagnostic-analyzer-decompiled-code.png)